Active Bacterial Core surveillance (ABCs)

 Case Definition

-• Bacterial isolation is done by culture and culture independent (CIDT) methods such as PCR.
+• Bacterial isolation is done by culture and culture independent diagnostic tests (CIDT) such as PCR.

-• Normally sterile sites include: blood, cerebrospinal fluid, pleural fluid, peritoneal fluid, pericardial fluid, surgical aspirate, bone, joint fluid, or internal body site (e.g., lymph node, brain).
+• A normally sterile site is defined as a portion of the human body in which no microorganisms are found in a healthy state and include (but are not limited to) the following: blood, cerebrospinal fluid (CSF), pleural fluid, peritoneal fluid, pericardial fluid, surgical aspirate, bone, joint fluid, or internal body site (e.g., lymph node, brain).

 Yearly surveillance reports from all ten EIP sites for pathogens under surveillance are available in PDF format at CDC’s ABCs Surveillance Reports site.